Edward Teller: Early life and work

-Mici had been a student in Pittsburgh, and wanted to return to the United States.
+Mici had been a student in Pittsburgh and wanted to return to the United States.
 Her chance came in 1935, when, thanks to George Gamow, Teller was invited to the United States to become a professor of physics at George Washington University, where he worked with Gamow until 1941.
 At George Washington University in 1937, Teller predicted the Jahn–Teller effect, which distorts molecules in certain situations; this affects the chemical reactions of metals, and in particular the coloration of certain metallic dyes.
 Teller and Hermann Arthur Jahn analyzed it as a piece of purely mathematical physics.
 In collaboration with Stephen Brunauer and Paul Hugh Emmett, Teller also made an important contribution to surface physics and chemistry: the so-called Brunauer–Emmett–Teller (BET) isotherm.
 Teller and Mici became naturalized citizens of the United States on March 6, 1941.

+At GWU, Teller organized annually with Gamow the Washington Conferences on Theoretical Physics (1935–1947) that gathered top-level physicists.

 When World War II began, Teller wanted to contribute to the war effort.
 On the advice of the well-known Caltech aerodynamicist and fellow Hungarian émigré Theodore von Kármán, Teller collaborated with his friend Hans Bethe in developing a theory of shock-wave propagation.
 In later years, their explanation of the behavior of the gas behind such a wave proved valuable to scientists who were studying missile re-entry.